AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/system-settings/the-system-menu.md

 ---
-id: version-12.0-the-system-menu
+id: the-system-menu
 title: The System Menu
 sidebar_label: The System Menu
 original_id: the-system-menu
 ---

+import Keys from '@site/src/components/key.ts';
+import Video from '@site/src/components/video.tsx';

-The System menu is accessed by holding \<Avo\> and pressing Disk.
+The System menu is accessed by holding <Keys.HardKey>Avo</Keys.HardKey> and pressing Disk.
 Some consoles are also fitted with a key switch or mode switch to select System mode.